digitalcredit-io/whitepaper/WhitePaperv1.0.md

 [digitalcredit.io](http://digitalcredit.io)

 **Abstract:** Digital Credit is designed using a brand new blockchain architecture by creating a decentralized, verifiable digital credit community and application platform, based on challenge, competition, test, teaching, posting, ranking, achievement, contribution, review and voting, by implementing POA (Proof of Ability), digital credit evaluation and digital credit actions for members in the community to create a decentralized, trustworthy, easy to use, immutable, autonomous digital credit community and application platform.
-Digital Credit simplifies the blockchain application development and implements a distributed, decentralized MVC framework: dMVC (decentralized Model-View-Control), which includes: model part: data structure, database and data storage; control part : actions, services, account management, role and organization management, tags and categories; Proof of Ability Actions, including: challenge, competition, test, contribution, teaching, post, ranking, achievement, review, voting, etc. ; digital credit evaluations, digital credit actions (including awarding rewards, issuing loans, approving crowdfunding, allowing sales of tickets, etc.), tokens and smart contracts, and dispute resolutions; Views: Clients, etc. This allows the creation of distributed, decentralized, authentic, trustworthy, easy to develop, immutable, safe, objective, fair, autonomous, digital credit community and applications based on POA.
+Digital Credit simplifies the blockchain application development and implements a distributed, decentralized MVC framework: dMVC (decentralized Model-View-Control), which includes: model part: data structure, database and data storage; control part : actions, services, account management, role and organization management, tags and categories; Proof of Ability Actions, including: challenge, competition, test, contribution, teaching, post, ranking, achievement, review, voting, etc. ; digital credit evaluations, digital credit actions (including awarding rewards, issuing loans, approving crowdfunding, allowing sales of tickets, etc.), tokens and smart contracts, and dispute resolutions; Views: Clients, etc. This allows the creation of distributed, decentralized, authentic, trustworthy, easy to develop, immutable, safe, objective, fair, autonomous, digital credit communities and applications based on POA.

 **PLEASE NOTE: CRYPTOGRAPHIC TOKENS(Digital Credit, DGCT) REFERRED TO IN THIS WHITE PAPER REFER TO CRYPTOGRAPHIC TOKENS IN TWO VERSIONS: 1.
 CRYPTOGRAPHIC TOKENS ON A LAUNCHED BLOCKCHAIN BASED ON EOS.IO.
 2. ERC-20 COMPATIBLE CRYPTOGRAPHIC TOKENS ON A LAUNCHED BLOCKCHAIN BASED ON ETHEREUM.
 ERC-20 COMPATIBLE TOKENS(Digital Credit, DGCT) BEING DISTRIBUTED ON THE ETHEREUM BLOCKCHAIN WILL BE APPLICABLE TO A DIGITAL CREDIT SOLUTION THAT IS COMPATIBLE WITH ETHEREUM: ULTILIZE ETHEREUM TO IMPLEMENT TOKES AND SMART CONTRACTS, ULTILIZE DMVC TO IMPLEMENT OTHER DIGITAL CREDIT FEATURES.
 MORE DETAILS CAN BE FOUND IN THE [COMPATIBILITY](#compatibility) SECTION.**